Handle Support Exceptions with Structured Approvals in Intercom

 With Supportman

-Every exception request goes through a structured channel — initiated from Intercom, routed to the right approver in Slack, and logged with a decision record.
+Every exception request goes through the Supportman inbox panel — initiated from Intercom, routed to your approval channel in Slack, and logged with a decision record on the conversation.

-- Agent submits exception request from the Intercom conversation.
+- Agent submits an exception request from the Supportman panel in the Intercom inbox.

 What types of exceptions can be routed through Supportman?

 Any decision that requires manager approval — refunds, credits, policy waivers, SLA exceptions, contract extensions.
-The request type is a label you define.
+You pick the request type when submitting from the inbox.

 Can I require a reason when approving or rejecting an exception?